bcgov/healthgateproxy/README.md

 Name | Description
 --- | ---
-TARGET_URL | Base URL to send HTTPS request TARGET_USERNAME_PASSWORD | For HTTPS Basic the username:password
-USE_MUTUAL_TLS | Turns on and off Mutual TLS to target.
+TARGET_URL | Base URL to send HTTPS request TARGET_USERNAME_PASSWORD | For HTTPS Basic the username:password, leave blank for no basic USE_MUTUAL_TLS | Turns on and off Mutual TLS to target.
 Always `true` unless you are debugging MUTUAL_TLS_PEM_KEY_BASE64 | A base64 encoded PEM key string MUTUAL_TLS_PEM_KEY_PASSPHRASE | The passphrase for the above PEM key